oroinc/documentation/cloud/maintenance/basic-use.rst

 .. note:: When you need to check the current maintenance agent version or list all available commands, running `orocloud-cli` command without any arguments is allowed even when locked.

-.. note:: When the currently running command has finished or stopped with a warning or a notice, the maintenance agent is automatically unlocked.
+.. note:: When the currently running command is finished or stopped with a warning or a notice, the maintenance agent is automatically unlocked.

 Deploy
 ------

-To deploy Oro application in the OroCloud environment with default installation parameters, run the `orocloud-cli deploy` command.
+To deploy an Oro application in the OroCloud environment with default installation parameters, run the `orocloud-cli deploy` command.

-.. note:: If the application is already deployed the command execution is restricted.
-Please contact the OroCloud or Oro Support team in case full re-deploy from scratch is required.
+.. note:: If the application is already deployed, the command execution is restricted.
+Please contact the OroCloud or Oro Support team in case a full re-deploy from scratch is required.

 Upgrade
 -------

-During the Oro application upgrade, the Oro cloud maintenance tool pulls the new version of the application source code from the repository (either from new tag or branch) and runs the `oro:platform:update` command to launch upgrade and any data migrations.
+During the Oro application upgrade, the Oro cloud maintenance tool pulls the new version of the application source code from the repository (either from a new tag or branch) and runs the `oro:platform:update` command to launch the upgrade and any data migrations.

 .. note:: By default, `upgrade` commands are run with the `--skip-search-reindexation` option.
 However, you can use the `--schedule-search-reindexation` option if you require reindexation.